skberkeley/CNLDocs/docs/documentation/results.md

     tool.add_stage('create_table', create_table)
 ```

-Alternatively, the stage below demonstrates an alternative usage of `show_results` by creating individual results objects.
+Alternatively, the stage below demonstrates an alternative usage of `show_results` by creating individual `Result` objects.
 Surfaces the same information as the program above.
 ```python
 def create_table():
         """